This article will help you understand:

 Of course costs, reputation and process will slightly vary when choosing an auctioneer.

-We would suggest a budget of around 1.5% - 2.5% of the sale price as the costs.
+We would suggest a budget of around 1.5% - 2.5% of the sale price to cover costs.

-Sometimes you are also required to pay for advertising and legal costs, often in advance of a sale so consider the option carefully before you spend.
+Sometimes you are also required to pay for advertising and legal costs, often in advance of a sale so consider this option carefully before you spend.

-Using more established companies could be beneficial as they will have the largest database of potential purchasers, meaning more people will potentially see your listing in advance to auction and hopefully lead to a more successful price.
+Using more established companies could be beneficial as they will have the largest database of potential purchasers, meaning more people who will see your listing in advance of the auction and hopefully lead to a more successful price.

 Your next step would be to instruct a solicitor to prepare contracts, the legal pack and any special conditions that you require for the upcoming sale.

-Next you’ll need to set a guide price, remember make this attractive to buyers as you don’t want to scare people off with an outrageously high starting price, but also don’t be too unrealistic with a low guide price.
+Next you’ll need to set a guide price.
+Remember to make this attractive to buyers as you don’t want to scare people off with an outrageously high starting price, but also don’t be too unrealistic with a low guide price.